Update of Stirchley Baths Develoment

 Main Amendments to Plans

-- Front entrance will now also be wheelchair accessable as pavement widening seems possible
+- Front entrance will now also be wheelchair accessible as pavement widening seems possible

 - Options drawn up for wider 2-way vehicle access to the side